-CUSIP Number: 78442F DD 7.
+CUSIP Number: 78442F DF 2.

-ISIN Number: US78442FDD78.
+ISIN Number: US78442FDF27.

-An affiliate of the underwriter has entered into a swap transaction in connection with the Notes and will receive compensation for that transaction.
+An affiliate of the underwriter has entered into a swap transaction with the issuer in connection with the Notes and may have received compensation in connection with that transaction.

-Investing in the Notes involves a number of risks.
+Investing in the Notes involved a number of risks.
 See "Risk Factors" beginning on page 5 of this Pricing Supplement.